Grade appeal guidelines for a course taught in the School of Biological Sciences in the College of Arts and Sciences.

 Special Grade Appeal Guidelines for Spring 2020

-As soon as you identify a problem with the grade you were awarded IMMEDIATELY speak with the instructor of the course.
-For a spring 2020 courses, this can occur over the summer of 2020, but must be completed within two weeks of the start of the fall 2020 semester.
+As soon as you identify a problem with the grade you were awarded, immediately speak with the instructor of the course.
+For a spring 2020 course, this can occur over the summer of 2020, but must be completed within two weeks of the start of the fall 2020 semester.
 Most appeals are resolved at this point.

 If the appeal is not resolved with the instructor, students should submit the grade appeal in writing following the criteria outline on the SBS Grade Appeal Form.
 The Grade Appeal and any supporting evidence should be submitted via email to the School of Biological Sciences Director’s Office, email@example.com.

 The SBS Director will act on the appeal within two weeks of receipt of a completed form.
-IF the appeal is not resolved with the Director, the student has the right to appeal the decision and submit the appeal to the School of Biological Sciences (SBS) Undergraduate Affairs and Grade Appeals Committee, also by email to email@example.com.
+If the appeal is not resolved with the Director, the student has the right to appeal the decision and submit the appeal to the SBS Undergraduate Affairs and Grade Appeals Committee, also by email to firstname.lastname@example.org.
 The appeal must be submitted by the student within two weeks of receipt of the Director's decision.